kkdt/eclipseone/README.md

 ```
 eclipseone {
-   excludedProjects = [] // Java projects to exclude from classpath
    jreContainerPath = null // i.e. 'org.eclipse.jdt.launching.JRE_CONTAINER'
+   excludedJavaProjects = [] // Java projects to exclude from classpath
+   ignoreExcludedJavaProjectsArtifacts = false // set to true to also ignore any jar artifacts from excluded java projects
 }
 ```